 Do I need to keep records of our homeschooling?

-Your child might choose to document his/her learning during the 'high school years,' in other words once he/she gets within a few years of applying for university if that is the route she/he decides to take.
+Having said that, your child might choose to document their learning during the 'high school years,' in other words once they get within a few years of applying for university if that is the route they decide to take.
 The documentation needed for the admissions process changes from one university to another.
 We recommend the young person find out specifically what is required for admissions at the particular universities to which they will be applying, with enough advance to have time to tailor their studies accordingly and gather the documentation together.
 The university admissions policies listed on our site are not just for Ontario, but for all of Canada.

 I'd like to homeschool other people's children.
 Is that legal?
 How can I go about offering the service?

-To offer this service to parents, you may submit your information to the OFTP Resource Directory, and we will also pass it along to parents who enquire about options in their area.
+To offer any of the above services to parents (tutoring, babysitting, private schooling in your home), you may submit your information to the OFTP Resource Directory, and we will also pass it along to parents who enquire about options in their area.

 How do I decide what approach to take?